charles-m-doan/distinction-space/content/Supportive/_Rules_of_Elaboration.md

 * **Reactive or critical language directed at external frameworks**, traditions, or methodologies.

-These forms anticipate logical or methodological tensions **without attributing any reaction to MAF itself**.
+These forms anticipate logical or methodological tensions **without attributing any reaction to DC itself**.

 ---

 ### What Is Not Allowed

-The following are inadmissible in MAF documents:
+The following are inadmissible in DC documents:

-* “MAF is sometimes misread as …”
+* “DC is sometimes misread as …”
 * “This document clarifies …”
 * “In response to objections …”
 * “Readers may think …”
-* “Critics argue …” (when referring to MAF)
+* “Critics argue …” (when referring to DC)

 Such phrasing narrates reception or response and should be replaced with direct structural statements.